phaserjs/phaser/README.md

 * Game.Time should monitor pause duration
 * Investigate bug re: tilemap collision and animation frames
 * Update tests that use arrow keys and include touch/mouse support (FlxControlHandler style)
-* If the Camera is larger than the Stage size then the rotation offset isn't correct
 * Texture Repeat doesn't scroll, because it's part of the camera not the world, need to think about this more
-* Bug: Sprite x/y gets shifted if dynamic from the original value
 * Stage CSS3 transforms!!!
 Color tints, sepia, greyscale, all of those cool things :)
 * Add JSON Texture Atlas object support.
-* Swap to using time based motion (like the tweens) rather than delta timer - it just doesn't work well on slow phones
 * Pointer.getWorldX(camera) needs to take camera scale into consideration
 * If stage.clear set to false and game pauses, when it unpauses you still see the pause arrow - resolve this
 * Add clip support + shape options to Texture Component.